Kimealabs/snowtrick/README.md

 1. Clone the repo into your directory (got clone)
 2. Make a composer install / composer update
-3. Change the database URL into .env with your the credentials into docker-compose.yml
+3. Change the database URL into .env with your the credentials and database name into docker-compose.yml

    => MYSQL_DATABASE & MYSQL_ROOT_PASSWORD
-4. Change parameter (JWT_SECRET) into .env (best, in .env.test if you fork/push on Github with .gitignore)
+4. Change parameter (JWT_SECRET) into .env or best, in .env.local if you fork/push on Github (with .gitignore)
 5. Run docker-compose up
 6. symfony server:start -d
-7. symfony console database:create
-8. symfony console doctrine:migrations:migrate
+7. symfony console doctrine:migrations:migrate
-9. symfony console doctrine:fixtures:load (add Categories, fictitious users and 10 examples of tricks into database)
+8. symfony console doctrine:fixtures:load (add Categories, fictitious users and 10 examples of tricks into database)
-10. Change .env MAIL_DSN with your smtp system (if you don't want develop or use personal Email system)
+9. Change .env MAIL_DSN with your smtp system (if you don't want develop or use personal Email system)

 Now you can Open 127.0.0.1:8000 for Website into your Web Navigator
 * :8082 for PhpMyAdmin